Residential Membership

 Housing

-For those interested in residential membership, space is currently available in one of our residential houses and in the mill’s dormitory section.
+For those interested in residential membership, space is currently available in two of our residential houses.

 Membership

-Resident Associate Members.
-Resident Associates have the same responsibilities as Full Members; However, they are not on the Board of Directors and their weekly work goal is an average of 5.5-9.5 hours/week.
+Resident Associate Members: Resident Associates have the same responsibilities as Full Members; However, they are not on the Board of Directors.
+Resident Associate Members become eligible for Full Membership after 12 months of Resident Associate Membership.

 Your next steps: